top of page

 Assessment Expertise – How does the teacher use varied assessment techniques to gauge the students’ understanding?

-Positive Relationships – How does the teacher build strong rapport with students and fosters a respectful classroom culture?
+Positive Relationships – How does the teacher build strong rapport with students and foster a respectful classroom culture?

 Creativity – How does the teacher incorporate innovative teaching methods and materials?